Greenwood, Midland County, Texas

-Greenwood is an unincorporated community in Midland County, Texas, United States.
-It is a small suburb of Midland and is part of the Midland Metropolitan Statistical Area.
+Greenwood is an unincorporated community in Midland County, Texas, Texas, United States.
+It is a suburb of Midland and is part of the Midland Metropolitan Statistical Area.

 The Greenwood Independent School District serves area students.

-Unlike most parts of Midland County, the Greenwood area is not in the service area of Midland College.
+History

+Greenwood first developed as a farming community in the 1890s.
+It had a population 32 from 1964 through 1989, and more than 50 in 1990.